Some applications of Menke's JSJ decomposition for symplectic fillings: Introduction and statement of results

 \begin{definition} Let $M=M(-\frac{q_1}{p_1},\cdots,-\frac{q_n}{p_n})$ be as above, and construct a tight contact structure $\xi$ on $M$ by putting the knots of Figure \ref{fig:negative-euler} into Legendrian position.
 We say that $(M,\xi)$ is \emph{centrally mixed} if the central knot of Figure \ref{fig:negative-euler} is stabilized both positively and negatively. \end{definition}

 \begin{remark} Notice that if $(M,\xi)$ is centrally mixed, then $e_0\leq -4$. \end{remark}

 Our Seifert fibered space $M$ admits a canonical contact structure as the boundary of a plumbing 4-manifold.
+The 4-manifold is a plumbing of disc bundles of 2-spheres, with plumbing graph as in Figure \ref{fig:plumbing-graph}.
+Each node of the graph corresponds to a symplectic 2-sphere, and each edge represents an orthogonal intersection between them; in this way we produce a symplectic structure on the plumbing 4-manifold, and a canonical contact structure on its boundary $M$.
 The fillings of this canonical contact structure were studied by Starkston \cite{starkston2015symplectic} and Choi-Park \cite{choi2019symplectic}, each under some additional assumptions on $M$.
 Starkston provided topological restrictions on the strong symplectic fillings of \emph{dually positive} Seifert fibered spaces over $S^2$.
 In some cases, these restrictions produce classifications up to diffeomorphism of minimal strong symplectic fillings.
 Choi-Park classified all minimal symplectic fillings of small Seifert 3-manifolds $M(-\frac{q_1}{p_1},-\frac{q_2}{p_2},-\frac{q_3}{p_3})$, with $e_0\leq -4$ and with the canonical contact structure.
+An infinite family of Seifert fibered spaces with canonical contact structure and $e_0=-3$ also saw their fillings classified by Sch\"{o}nenberger in \cite[Theorem 4.4]{schonenberger2007determining}.\\

 We point out that the canonical contact structure is not centrally mixed.
-Indeed, the Legendrian surgery diagram for the canonical contact structure has all of its stabilizations of a single sign.\\
+Indeed, the Legendrian surgery diagram for the canonical contact structure has all of its stabilizations of a single sign.

+\begin{proposition} If $M=M(-\frac{q_1}{p_1},\cdots,-\frac{q_n}{p_n})$ has canonical contact structure $\xi$ as described above, and Legendrian surgery diagram as in Figure \ref{fig:negative-euler}, then all the stabilizations in the Legendrian surgery diagram are of a single sign. \end{proposition} \begin{proof} As described above, there is a symplectic 4-manifold $(W,\omega)$, obtained by plumbing disc bundles of 2-spheres, which fills $(M,\xi)$.
+For each symplectic sphere $S_i^j$, the adjunction formula takes the form